bcdev/jzarr/docs/datatype.rst

 ======  ========

 | This list of data types will be extended in the future.
-| Bit by bit it should be the same as defined `python zarr <https://zarr.readthedocs.io/en/stable/>`_.
+| Bit by bit it should be the same as defined in `python zarr <https://zarr.readthedocs.io/en/stable/>`_.

 .. ##################
 ..
 H1: document title